twc-openstack/puppet-rge/README.md

 The [puppetlabs reboot
 module](https://forge.puppetlabs.com/puppetlabs/reboot) only supports
 Windows.
-If you're using Linux, you probably want to use the my fork of the puppet labs module found at
+If you're using Linux, you probably want to use my fork of the puppet labs module found at
 <https://github.com/dvorak/puppetlabs-reboot>.

+## Usage

+The only parameter that the main `rge` class accepts is one for the classes to put in the RGE stage.
+If you prefer to manually place your classes in the RGE stage, then the RGE stage name is `rge_reboot`.

+    class rge {
+      classes => 'my::rge::kernel_upgrade',
+    }

+If no classes are specified, then a `hiera_array` call will be used to lookup the classes to include.
+This can be useful to include roles from multiple categories (role, site, etc).

+# Implementation

+There is a rge::reboot class that is not intended to be used directly.
+Stages cannot be set on resources directly, but only on classes.
+In order to put the `reboot` and `file` resource for removing the the `/etc/RGE_DISARMED` file in the RGE stage, they have to be in a different class.